connor-brooks/gptx/README.md

 *GPT for the Unix shell*

-TGPT (terminal GPT) is a simple CLI program for interacting with OpenAI's GPT APIs.
+GPTX (GPT for UNIX) is a simple CLI program for interacting with OpenAI's GPT APIs.
 Its goal is to offer a simple extensible component to act as a building block allowing integration of LLMs into existing workflows, scripts and programs.
-For example, a simple shell script combining TGPT, dmenu and xsel could be used to create a quick dictionary lookup or translation tool.
+For example, a simple shell script combining GPTX, dmenu and xsel could be used to create a quick dictionary lookup or translation tool.

 ## Features
 * REPL mode